abinayasai05-boop/hr-policy-rag-chatbot/README.md

 is converted into an embedding vector.

-The same process is applied to the HR policy documents.
+The same process is applied to the HR policy documents

----

 ### 3. Vector Database